sedjokas/IMAGE-PROCESSING-CODE/README.md

-# IMAGE-PROCESSING-CODE
+# IMAGE-PROCESSING - SIFT descriptor
-This repository content my source code in Image processing in C and C++ with OpenCV
+This repository content my source code of SIFT descriptor in C and C++ with OpenCV.